It All Started with a Note

 Disclaimer: I don't own Alex Rider or any of the characters.

 Alex Rider walked up the stairs to his house, feeling happy now that he could go home from the hospital.
+He'd been on a walk, stretching his legs for the first time since he was admitted after being shot.
+The front door was cracked slightly, and he frowned, his instincts screaming that something was wrong.
 He walked into the house, looking around for his guardian.
 "Jack?"
 He called.
 She didn't answer.
 He went to the living room and gasped, wincing as the sudden expansion of his chest stretched the now nearly-healed gunshot wound.

 The room was trashed.
-There were obvious signs of struggle, the couch was torn up and the TV was broken.
+There were obvious signs of struggle; the couch was torn up and the TV was broken, a chair leg sticking out of the screen.
 Alex turned around, surveying the damage.
 Then he ran into the kitchen.
 That room was also in bad shape.
-He noticed a white envelope sitting on the table, his name scrawled on it with Jack's familiar handwriting.
+He noticed a white envelope sitting on the table, his name shakily scrawled on it in Jack's familiar handwriting.
 He picked the note up and scanned it quickly.

 Alex, sorry about the state of the house.
 I'm being kidnapped, but they told me to write this note before we leave.
 Some big guy and his side-kick.
 I'm fine; they said they aren't going to hurt me unless I try to escape.
 They want you, Alex.
 Biceps said their name was Scorpion or something.
 Don't worry about me, and whatever you do, don't come after me!